juliush-dev/gifme/README.md

 # gifme
-An ui to use the CLI program YouTube-dll for downloading video on YouTube and other video platform.
+An ui to use the CLI program YouTube-dll for downloading videos on YouTube and other video platforms.